surgiie/blade-cli/README.md

 ## Variable Naming Convention

 Your env, YAML, and JSON file keys can be defined in any naming convention, but the actual variable references MUST be in camel case.
 This is because PHP does not support kebab case variables and since this is the format used in command line options, all variables will automatically be converted to camel case.
-For example, if you pass an option or define a variable name in your files in any of these formats: favorite-food, favoriteFood, or favorite_food, the variable for that option should be referenced as $favoriteFood in your files.
+For example, if you pass an option or define a variable name in your files in any of these formats: `favorite-food`, `favoriteFood`, or `favorite_food`, the variable for that option should be referenced as `$favoriteFood` in your files.

 ### Variable Types
 The following types of variables are currently supported:

-- String/Single Value Variables: Use a single option key/value format, e.g. --foo=bar --bar=baz
+- String/Single Value Variables: Use a single option key/value format, e.g. `--foo=bar --bar=baz`
-- Array Value Variables: Pass the option multiple times, e.g. --names=Steve --names=Ricky --names=Bob
+- Array Value Variables: Pass the option multiple times, e.g. `--names=Steve --names=Ricky --names=Bob`
-- True Boolean Value Variables: Pass the option with no value, e.g. --should-do-thing
+- True Boolean Value Variables: Pass the option with no value, e.g. `--should-do-thing`

 **Note**: Since variable options are dynamic, "negate/false" options are not supported.
-Instead, use something like {{ $shouldDoSomething ?? false }} in your files to default to false and use true options to "negate" the value.
+Instead, use something like `{{ $shouldDoSomething ?? false }}` in your files to default to false and use true options to "negate" the value.

 ## Force Write
 If you try to render a file that already exists, an exception will be raised.
 To force overwrite an existing file, use the --force flag: